-Deciding on an event pricing structure for your events can be a tricky task.
+Deciding on an event pricing model for your events can be a tricky task.
 How you price your events can play a crucial role in the relationship between your attendees and events, so it often comes down to balancing the business objectives for your event with the motivations of your prospective attendees.
 Easier said than done, but there are some simple considerations to help determine what makes the most sense for your event pricing strategy.

 1. Know Your Objectives